opro/opro/README.md

         config.header_auth_regex = /cUsTomAuthHeader\s(.*)/
       end

-Now when a client sends your custom auth header it will be parsed correctly.
+Now when a client sends your custom auth header, it will be parsed correctly.
 Custom authorization headers should not be used for security through obscurity.
-They may be exposed in the docs or tests in a later iteration of oPRO, if you have strong feelings against this, then please open a pull request or send me a message stating your case.
+They may be exposed in the docs or tests in a later iteration of oPRO.
+If you have strong feelings against this, then please open a pull request or send me a message stating your case.